joelcrampton/gtfs-comparison-script/README.md

 # GTFS Comparison Script
 Public transport data is large and complex.
-When it changes, it is difficult to know how the network will be impacted.
+When it changes, it can be difficult to predict how the network will be impacted.
 This is a Python script that compares two GTFS datasets and produces a report.
 Data must follow the official [GTFS specification](https://gtfs.org/documentation/schedule/reference/).
 See [`data/`](https://github.com/joelcrampton/gtfs-comparison-script/tree/main/data) for example data and [`output/`](https://github.com/joelcrampton/gtfs-comparison-script/tree/main/output) for example reports.
 The following GTFS files are required:
 - [`agency.txt`](https://gtfs.org/documentation/schedule/reference/#agencytxt)
 - [`stops.txt`](https://gtfs.org/documentation/schedule/reference/#stopstxt)
 - [`routes.txt`](https://gtfs.org/documentation/schedule/reference/#routestxt)